nasirnjs/kubernetes/k8s-kcsa/README.md

     - [x] B. API Server
     - [ ] C. Container
     - [ ] D. Master Components
 ---
-## MCQ Questions on Persistence Tactics in Kubernetes

 1. **What is the purpose of a backdoor container in a Kubernetes environment?**
    - [x] A. To maintain persistent access to the cluster even if the initial foothold is lost.